How

 Selective herbicide application prevents regrowth of hardwoods, and promotes the growth of lower-growing plants like grasses, shrubs, ferns and berries that do not interfere with power lines.

-NB Power has received approval from the Department of Environment to apply herbicide products on approximately 1,000 hectares of transmission Rights-of-Way during the summer of 2022.
-This work is expected to begin in July and continue until August, weather dependent.
-It is carried out, by NB Power crews and licensed contractors, as a means of managing our Rights-of-Way which ultimately keeps trees from growing up and making contact with our transmission lines and also creates a safer work environment for our maintenance staff.
+NB Power has received approval from the Department of Environment and Local Government to apply herbicide products on approximately 1,000 hectares of transmission Rights-of-Way during the summer of 2024.
+This work is expected to begin in June and continue until August, weather dependent.
+It is carried out by NB Power crews and licensed contractors, as a means of managing our Rights-of-Way which ultimately keeps trees from growing up and making contact with our transmission lines and also creates a safer work environment for our maintenance staff.

 All application will be completed by specially trained and certified/qualified operators in conformance with current Federal and Provincial Regulations.
 In particular, work in all areas will be conducted with approved permits from the New Brunswick Department of Environment and Local Government and regulated under the authority of the Pesticides Control Act and Regulations.
 NB Power will meet or exceed all buffer zone requirements with respect to habitation, aquatic, and municipal water supply setbacks.
 All products applied are registered for use by the Pesticide Management Regulatory Agency, a branch of Health Canada.